-- 1. With the fixture selected, press (Lamp Ctrls).
+- 1. With the fixture selected, press [Lamp Ctrls].
 The lamp control display will open. - 2.
-Press (New) to add as many lamp control options as needed. - 3.
+Press (New) or (+) to add as many lamp control options as needed. - 3.
 Click on the name in the lamp control column to name it. - 4.
-Click in the Steps columns (Time, DMX, and Level). - 5.
-Press (New) to add as many steps needed for the lamp control. - 6.
-Select the time column to change the timing for each step.
-Timing is in seconds.
+Click in the Steps columns (#, Time, DMX, and Level). - # the step number.
+Each step is tied to a time value, and will execute in order of the step number. - 5.
+Press (New) or (+) to add as many steps needed for the lamp control. - 6.
+Select the time column to change the timing for each step. - Time (seconds) Timing is in seconds.
 The standard time in the Eos Family library is 12 seconds.
+Hold can be assigned as a timing value.

-Note: It is not recommended that you set the time to {Hold} unless the DMX value should permanently remain at that level.
-In order to alter a level set with a time of {Hold}, another lamp control to change that DMX value would need to be created.
+Note: It is not recommended that you set the time to Hold unless the DMX value should permanently remain at that level.
+In order to alter a level set with a time of Hold, another lamp control to change that DMX value would need to be created.

-7. For each step created, click in the DMX column and press {New} to add as many DMX addresses and levels as needed.
+7. For each step created, click in the DMX column and press {New} or {+} to add as many DMX addresses and levels as needed.
 You may setup as many levels as needed for each step.